cloudmesh-community/book/chapters/iaas/gcloud/gcloud.md

-# Google IaaS Cloud Services :o: :?:
+# Google IaaS Cloud Services :o: :question:

 Google Cloud, offered by Google, is a suite of cloud computing services that runs on the same infrastructure that Google uses